guettli/future-focused-communication/README.md

 I think you can't influence your thoughts directly.
 But you can influence your words, the way you communicate.

 First this means communicating with yourself.
 What do you want?
+This is very hard.
+Sooner or later we are all going to die.
+All your money, cars, real estate won't change this.
+What do you want to be written on your grave?
+I guess not "workaholic".
+So if you think about what you want, please think beyong money, cars and real estate.
+If "family" is not part of it, then please think about this again.

 Second it means: listening.
 What do the people in your circle of influence want?
+If you just think the way you think, without doing a retrospective, it is likely that you focus too much on your needs.
+"Success" means to earn appreciation.
+Appreciation in form of applaus, love or money (depending of the context).
+If you focus on your needs, than it is likely that you get what you want.
+But is this realy what you want?
+Isn't it more fun to share the success with a group of friends?

 Third it means: The way you talk.
+Bei polite, be friendly.
+You are disappointed or even angry?
+That's your issue.
+Don't influence people with your temporary negative emotions.
+It is likely that you need their help in the future, so try to relax.
+Don't kill the creativity, joy and motiviation of your peers by putting your inner pressure on them.
+Differentiate between "urgent" and "important" (Eisenhover matrix).
+"Urgent" is evil.
+Important things need their time.

 # future-focused: Which benefits do you see?